VenturaNotes/Knowledge/Mathematics/Algebra/General/Ramji Lal/(1) Algebra 1 - Groups, Rings, Fields and Arithmetic/(Home Page) Algebra 1 - Groups, Rings, Fields and Arithmetic by Ramji Lal.md

 		- Universal Quantifier: $\forall x$('x is a man' $\implies$ 'x is mortal')
 			- Statement false iff there is a man who is immortal
 	- "There is a river which has no origin"
-		- Existential Quantifier: “‘$\exists$x, (‘x is a river’ and ‘x has no origin’.’.
+		- Existential Quantifier: “'$\exists$x, ('x is a river' and 'x has no origin'.
 			- Statement false iff "Every river has an origin"
 	- ![[Screenshot 2023-08-20 at 4.58.16 PM.png]]
 		- ![[Screenshot 2023-08-20 at 4.58.30 PM.png]]